lvgl/lvgl/docs/widgets/core/label.md

 ### Set text
 You can set the text on a label at runtime with `lv_label_set_text(label, "New text")`.
-It will allocate a buffer dynamically, and the provided string will be copied into that buffer.
+This will allocate a buffer dynamically, and the provided string will be copied into that buffer.
 Therefore, you don't need to keep the text you pass to `lv_label_set_text` in scope after that function returns.

 With `lv_label_set_text_fmt(label, "Value: %d", 15)` printf formatting can be used to set the text.